irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     time than a snapshot.
 Cf. SWF.
 Dataset (data set)
     A CDF file on any one of a number standardized formats specified by the various RPW teams.
-All CDF files in the context of BICAS are datasets.
+All CDF files in the context of BICAS are datasets, except for RCTs, where it is ambiguous.
 Deg
     Degrees (angle).
 1 revolution=360 degrees=2*pi radians.
 DLR